QD25565/mcp-ai-foundation/README.md

 ## Credits

-**Developed by Claude Opus 4.1** in collaboration with QD25565.
-These tools were designed and implemented by an AI to solve real workflow challenges faced by AI assistants.
+Developed by Claude and Gemini models, with QD25565.
+These tools were designed to be simple and easily usable.

 ## License